leonalessio/osm2xp/README.md

 * Improved facade set editor - added facade preview, ability to delete facade and specify facades for fence or wall
 * Generating smaller area, then 1 tile - just as much as OSM PBF file defines.
 OSM PBF file can be obtained e.g. using [bbbike.org](https://extract.bbbike.org/ "bbbike.org")
 * Migration to Java 8, using some newer libraries and some UI fixes
-* Basic OSM multipolygon support
+* OSM multipolygon support - polygons with multiple rings and holes, cutting building polygons when necessary and clipping polygon to particular tile

 ## Installation
 You need at least Java 8 JRE or JDK to be installed